Last Updated June 16, 2022

 In Bend and Eugene, bare land tends to be just as scarce as existing homes.
 In both cities, most of the bare land you’ll find for sale will be in very specific areas.

-Flatter, better-located, or larger half-acre to one-acre lots tend to go in the $100-200k range or slightly north of $200k.
+Flatter, better-located, or larger half-acre to one-acre lots tend to go in the $100-200k range or even going toward the $300k range.
 If you want to be in the heart of Eugene, you’re probably out of luck: like most cities, Eugene’s most walkable core is already heavily developed.

 If you’re willing to be a bit outside of town, that of course gives you more options, particularly if you’re looking for some acreage.
 Keep in mind, however, both the time and effort needed to maintain a larger piece of ground and the time and effort needed to get into town.
 For most folks, that will mean a significant lifestyle adjustment–you won’t want to bite off more than you can chew.